cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

         mtx.unlock()
     }

-    // Sleep for 10ms, to make sure the new thread can be executed. sleep(10 * Duration.millisecond)
+    // Sleep for 10ms to ensure the new thread can execute. sleep(10 * Duration.millisecond)

     mtx.lock()